 Managing pages

-The Actions menu allows you to perform a number of tasks to manage the pages in your CMS:
+The Actions menu allows you to perform a number of tasks to manage the pages in the portal backoffice:

 Create a content template